yifeifang/cse481wi18/Lab-9:-Robot-web-applications.md

 Robot Web Tools will help us develop web-based frontends for the robot.
 However, keep in mind that you need to implement the functionality on the robot.
 We refer to this as the backend.
-Typically, your backend will just be a ROS node that exposes topics or services that your web frontend can use.
+Typically, your backend will be a ROS node that exposes topics or services that your web frontend can use.

-# Robot web tools tutorials
-Go to the [Robot Web Tools](http://robotwebtools.org/tools.html) website.
-Notice that each of the three libraries, roslibjs, ros2djs, and ros3djs, have tutorials.
-Tutorial 1 ([Writing an actionlib client](http://wiki.ros.org/roslibjs/Tutorials/ActionlibClient)) and Tutorial 3 ([Basic ROS functionality](http://wiki.ros.org/roslibjs/Tutorials/BasicRosFunctionality)) of the [roslibjs tutorials](http://wiki.ros.org/roslibjs/Tutorials) will be especially helpful.
+## Concurrent development of backend and frontend
+Your team can have a web team that works concurrently with the robot team.
+If you are testing a backend and the frontend is not yet completed, you can send messages using `rostopic pub`, call services using `rosservice call`, or call actions by writing a small Python action client.

+If you are testing a frontend and the backend is not yet completed, you can similarly simulate the behavior of the backend using `rostopic pub`.
+Typically, the frontend and backend will interface only using ROS communication mechanisms.

 # Create a web teleop package
 In this lab, we will start developing the starter code for a web-based teleoperation interface.